hd-UQ/cd_dynamax/Goals.md

 	- use `output_fields` in filters to control granularity of returned posterior
 	- Diffeqsolve
 		- debug feature
-    - Incorporate important SGD tricks (gradient clipping, learning rate schedulers)
+    - Incorporate important SGD tricks:
+        - gradient clipping, learning rate schedulers (some available in cdlgssm_learParams_oscillator_irregularSampleRate notebook)
     - Look carefully at tolerance/solver choices for SDEs (Brownian Tree tolerance, etc.)
     - Set up parameter inference notebooks to batchify long trajectories (for efficiency)
     - Implement progress bars (e.g. for SGD) that are compatible with lax.scan